Listed below are some of the laws that impact municipal authorities. Click on the link for the full text of each law.

 Bidding Thresholds Published

-Pennsylvania Department of Labor & Industry published the authority and municipal bidding thresholds for 2016 under Act 90 of 2011.
-Under Act 90, the bidding thresholds provide for an annual inflation adjustment based on the Consumer Price Index for All Urban Consumers.
+The Pennsylvania Department of Labor & Industry published the authority and municipal bidding thresholds for 2017.
+Under Act 90 of 2011, the bidding thresholds provide for an annual inflation adjustment based on the Consumer Price Index for All Urban Consumers.

-The percentage change for the 12-month period ending September 30, 2015, is 0.0%.
-Beginning on January 1, 2016, the bidding thresholds for municipal authorities will be the same as in 2015 as follows:
+The percentage change for the 12-month period ending September 30, 2016, is 1.5%.
+Beginning on January 1, 2017, the bidding thresholds for municipal authorities will be as follows:

 Click here to view the Pennsylvania Bulletin announcement and for the specifics of the CPI adjustment.